Skip to content

 The property genomicInterpretation presents some peculiarities for several reasons.
 It can have multiple nested levels or arrays, the key "id" may refer to a given patient, plus the key subjectOrBiosampleId referes to the same patient too!.
 This implies that users might be interested in the variants, but since patient ids will be in the flattened key, it will never match another patient.

 Pheno-Ranker will handle this for you for the term interpretations.
-The approach taken is to transition from array properties to objects.
+The approach taken is to transition from array data structures to objects.

 Imagine you have a PXF data that looks like this: